 Wheaton College Illinois is a good decision for students pursuing a Business/Managerial Economics degree.
 Students who graduate from this program report average early career wages of managerial economics and mid-career wages of $82,030.
 The locale of Wheaton, Illinois, is wonderful for individuals who favor a quieter, suburban place.

 There is a grad program obtainable for those who are intrigued.
 Wheaton College Illinois graduates are generally being successful in the world as they are much less likely to default on their student loans compared to grads from other schools.
 Watch some school videos to explore what being on campus is like.

 Oklahoma State University - Main Campus is among your best bets if you're planning on studying Business/Managerial Economics.
 Students who graduate from the managerial economics program make around $45,319 in the first five years of working and $76,743 after their first five years of working.
 Students who enjoy a more slow-paced life will appreciate Oklahoma State University - Main Campus' location in the small town of Stillwater, Oklahoma.

 Quite a few Oklahoma State students receive scholarships.
-Oklahoma State University - Main Campus offers several online degree programs, with marketing being the most well liked.
+High quality education for veterans and military members has earned Oklahoma State University - Main Campus top marks.
 Interested in knowing more about Oklahoma State University - Main Campus' campus?
 Take a virtual tour.